14. New Scanning¶

 that can be used to iterate through the points of the scan.

-over n axes, where each axis is the name of a Scannable
+over n axes, where each axis is the name of a Scannable.
+It encapsulates

 scannable and the value is the position of that scannable for this point.